Skip to content

 Clover-leaf exercise for a round arena: narrow leaves = advanced.

-My boyfriend does this pattern at the trot/jog and canter/lope.
+My partner does this pattern at the trot/jog and canter/lope.
 I’ve done it at the trot many times; today was the first time I attempted it at a lope.
 Fantazia did very well!

 Clover-leaf exercise for a round arena, step-by-step